junxit/us-congress-bills-109/metadata.md

 - 2006-02-16 — Introduced in House
 - 2006-02-16 — Introduced in House
 - 2006-02-16 — Referred to the House Committee on Financial Services.
+- 2006-03-21 — Referred to the Subcommittee on Housing and Community Opportunity.
+- 2006-06-08 — Subcommittee Consideration and Mark-up Session Held.
+- 2006-06-14 — Committee Consideration and Mark-up Session Held.
+- 2006-07-19 — Placed on the Union Calendar, Calendar No. 332.
+- 2006-07-19 — Reported (Amended) by the Committee on Financial Services.
+H. Rept.
+109-580.
+- 2006-07-19 — Reported (Amended) by the Committee on Financial Services.
+H. Rept.
+109-580.